nette/nette/readme.md

 ===================================

 Nette Framework is a popular tool for PHP web development.
-It is designed to be the most usable and friendliest as possible.
+It is designed to be the most usable and friendliest framework possible.
 It focuses on security and performance and is definitely one of the safest PHP frameworks.

 Nette Framework speaks your language and helps you to easily build better websites.